rce-3/knowledge-base/README.md

 - Web technologies and security
 - Cloud computing and virtualization

 but not limited to these.
-The knowledge database is a work in progress, and new topics will be added over time.
+The knowledge base is a work in progress, and new topics will be added over time.

 ## Architecture